How to Install and Use Docker Compose on Debian 9

 The Docker Compose installation package is available in the official Debian 9 repositories but it may not always be the latest version.
 The recommended approach is to install Docker Compose from the Docker’s GitHub repository.

-At the time of writing this article, the latest stable version of Docker Compose is version 1.23.1
+At the time of writing this article, the latest stable version of Docker Compose is version 1.23.1.
+Before downloading the Compose binary visit the Compose repository release page on GitHub

 and check if there is a new version available for download.